 Tell us a little about your background…

-I am a married, 41-year-old mother of two boys, ages 6 and 8.
+I am a married, 41-year-old mother of two boys, ages six and eight.
 I received my BA in health and physical education in 1996 from Ohio Northern University (Ada, Ohio) and taught in the greater Cincinnati area for four years before moving to Chicago.

 I finished my Master’s in Education in 2002 and taught at New Trier High School in Winnetka, IL for 12 years.
 I taught in the Kinetic Wellness department, which, in most schools, is better known as health and physical education.

 My primary teaching assignment was health education (sex education and personal fitness) but I also taught team sports and women’s health and fitness.
 In addition, I was very active in departmental activities: I was the sophomore health course coordinator, sat on the hiring committee and the policies and procedures committee, and more.

 When did you start to think about making a career change and becoming a physician assistant?

 First-Year Class: Age M SD Mdn n(P) Age of first-year PA student 26.1 2.51 26.0 170 Age of youngest first-year PA student 21.4 1.23 21.0 168 Age of oldest first-year PA student 44.1 7.57 44.0 168

 When each of my sons was born, I took a leave of absence from my job to spend time with them in their infancy months.
 With my second child, I did not feel that magical “pull” to return to work.
 Teaching had started to feel like Groundhog Day, every day; I could do pretty much anything and everything on autopilot.
 While this made work very easy, it also made it exceptionally boring.

 Compounding this issue, I often felt like a second-class citizen at my high school because I did not teach what they considered a “solid” class, like English or math.